CurtisFenner/smol-builder/README.md

 $ cd smol-builder
 ```

-Change the current directory to the repository (so that `setup.bat` is in the
-current directory).
-Run `setup.bat`, which generates `smolc.bat` and `smolc.sh`,
-two scripts that can be added to the path.
-Right now, `smolc.bat` requires
-`sh` be installed.

-TODO: add `setup.sh`

 The compiler does not need to be built or prepared in any way and it does not
-have any dependencies other than Lua.
+have any dependencies other than Lua 5.1.

 ## Using the Smol compiler